membraneframework/membrane_tutorials/broadcasting/08_RTSP_Architecture.md

 ## Receiving the stream

 The source is a bin containing a few elements, each of them performing a specific media processing task.
-You can definitely notice some similarities to the pipeline described in the [RTMP architecture](02_RTMP_Introduction.md).
+You can definitely notice some similarities to the pipeline described in the [RTMP architecture](03_RTMP_Architecture.md).
 However, we will only be processing video so only the video processing elements will be necessary.

 ![image](assets/rtsp_pipeline.drawio.png)

-We have already used the, `H264 Parser` and `HLS Sink Bin` elements in the RTMP pipeline, take a look at the [RTMP to HLS architecture](03_RTMP_SystemArchitecture.md) chapter for details of the purpose of those elements.
+We have already used the `H264 Parser` and `HLS Sink Bin` elements in the RTMP pipeline, take a look at the [RTMP to HLS architecture](03_RTMP_Architecture.md) chapter for details of the purpose of those elements.

 Let us describe briefly what is the purpose of the other components: